YannMoisan/blog/_posts/2015-10-21-continuous-integration.md

 ### Set the tunnel identifier, the build number and the name

 You must set the tunnel identifier to allow communication between Travis CI and Sauce Labs.
-The build number and the name are usefull to generate a comprehensive dashboard.
+The build number and the name are useful to generate a comprehensive dashboard.

 PlayFramework doesn't provide built-in support for that.